How to tag responses

 Add the tags you would like to apply to that question:

-Text box to add new tag has example Vandalism.
+Text box to add a new tag.
 Other tags are available as checkboxes with delete selected tags button.

 The tags will appear in alphabetical order.
 There is no word limit on tags.